-One of my clients, let’s call her Katie, who has a strong track record of leading her team and driving results.
+One of my clients, Katie, who has a strong track record of leading her team and driving results.
 After working with each other for the past seven months, she felt confident in her leadership style.
 Well she did... until a critical email from a board member challenged her approach.
 The email pointed out specific areas where Katie’s strategy didn’t align with the company’s goals, expressing disappointment and suggesting major adjustments.

 When Katie first read the email, she felt a wave of defensiveness.
 Her instinct was to push back, to defend her decisions, and to explain why her approach had proven effective in the past.